jacksonthall22/SAN-strings/README.md

 ![image](https://backscattering.de/web-boardimage/board.svg?size=300&coordinates=true&fen=6B1/8/6B1/8/8/8/8/8&arrows=Bh7g8,h7,Bh7g6,Gh8a8,h7a7,h6a6,Rh5a5,Rh4a4,Rh3a3,Rh2a2,Rh1a1) ![image](https://backscattering.de/web-boardimage/board.svg?size=300&coordinates=true&fen=5B2/8/8/8/5B2/8/8/8&arrows=Bh6f8,h6,Bh6f4,Gh8a8,h7a7,h6a6,h5a5,h4a4,Rh3a3,Rh2a2,Rh1a1) ![image](https://backscattering.de/web-boardimage/board.svg?size=300&coordinates=true&fen=4B3/8/8/8/8/8/4B3/8&arrows=Bh5e8,h5,Bh5e2,Gh8a8,h7a7,h6a6,h5a5,h4a4,h3a3,h2a2,Rh1a1)

 ### Rooks
-Rooks are more straighforward.
+Rooks are more straighforward (get it?).
 Their only restriction on discriminators is that if a rook is landing on ranks `1` or `8`, it will never require a rank discriminator.
 If two rooks can move to the same backrank destination square, they must not be on the same file, so the file will always be the preferred discriminator.
 Therefore a full-square discriminator will never be required for these moves either.